wezhang1008/assignment-2--foundations--mwd-110--spring-2021/README.md

 ## Introduction

-This assignment extends on your second assignment by applying basic principles of design using CSS.
+This assignment extends on your first assignment by applying basic principles of design using CSS.

 ## Before You Begin
 1. Log in to GitHub.